stephensj7426/Design-Project-Synthesis-Base/README.md

 * Several Pushbuttons
 * A 10k Ohm Resistor

-We want our implementation to be played similarly to Wintergatan's modulin, so we added a small breadboard and some custom 3D printed structural pieces.

 ### Wiring

 | MBED Pin | External 5V | SoftPot | 10k Ohm Resistor | D Class Amplifier | Speaker | uLCD Display | Pushbuttons |